 Deployment and Travel Related Infections

-U.S. military personnel deployed overseas in support of combat operations, humanitarian service, and training exercises, as well as military recruits at training facilities within the United States, are at risk of developing infectious diseases.
-Along with posing a threat to the health of service members and recruits, these infections also impact operational readiness and Force Health Protection.
+Whether traveling overseas in support of combat operations, humanitarian service, or training exercises, U.S. military personnel are at risk of developing infectious diseases.
+Outbreaks are also common among military recruits at training facilities within the United States.
+These infections affect the health of service members and recruits, as well as impact operational readiness and Force Health Protection.

 Military Impact